JUYAA-Media/juyaa-co/docs/Revenue/anchor-fund.md

 # Anchor Fund
 ## Purpose

-The Anchor Fund is a **long-term, values-aligned investment portfolio** designed to:
+The Anchor Fund is a long-term, values-aligned investment portfolio designed to:

-- Provide **stable, predictable income** to sustain the co-op’s daily operations.
+- Provide stable, predictable income to sustain the co-op’s daily operations.
-- Build **capital reserves** for future growth and strategic initiatives.
+- Build capital reserves for future growth and strategic initiatives.
-- Act as a **financial buffer** against the cyclical and unpredictable nature of film and TV production revenues.
+- Act as a financial buffer against the cyclical and unpredictable nature of film and TV production revenues.
----

 ## Core Principles
 1. **Passive Management**
     - Use low-cost, diversified index funds and ESG-compliant vehicles to minimize risk and administrative overhead.